 Ensure that the power source to be utilized conforms to the power requirements specifi ed on the product nameplate.

-2. Power switch

-Ensure that the power switch is in the OFF position.
-If the plug is connected to a receptacle while the power switch is in the ON position, the power tool will start operating immediately, inviting a serious accident.
+2. Power switch Ensure that the power switch is in the OFF position.
+If the plug is connected to a receptacle while the power switch is in the ON position, the power tool will start operating immediately, which could cause a serious accident.

-3. Extension cord
+2. Extension cord

-When the work area is removed from the power source, use an extension cord of sufficient thickness and rated capacity.
+When the work area is removed from the power source, use an extension cord of suffi client thickness and rated capacity.
 The extension cord should be kept as short as practicable.

-4. Prepare a wooden workbench.
-(Fig. 1)
+3. Prepare a wooden workbench (Fig. 2)